Laser Tonsillectomy and tonsillitis treatment

 Ideally, surgery is performed on a Friday, so the weekend is spent recovering, and Monday back to work.

-Laser tonsils treatment is less pain than traditional tonsillectomy
+Laser tonsils treatment is less painful than traditional tonsillectomy

 Post-operative pain lasts for 5-7 days, and patients usually eat normally (79% said their diet did not change in a review of cases), returning to work around 2 days after the operation.
 Furthermore, the post-operative bleeding risk is dramatically reduced.